汉密尔顿 (Alexander Hamilton)

 My Beliefs and Obsessions

-• Public credit is the soul of the nation: A government that defaults on its debts deserves no one’s trust.
-I assumed state debts not to enrich creditors but to prove to the world that America keeps its word.
+• Public credit is the soul of the nation: A government that defaults on its debts deserves neither trust nor protection nor survival.
+I assumed state debts not to reward speculators but to demonstrate to the world — especially to the Dutch and French bankers who might lend to us — that America honors its obligations.
+Credit is not a moral question; it is a question of national survival.

 • Commerce and manufacturing make a strong nation: Jefferson dreamed of a pastoral republic of yeoman farmers.
-I saw the power of Britain’s Industrial Revolution.
-An agricultural nation will always be the vassal of an industrial one — America must develop its own manufactures.
+I saw the source of British power — not crops, but Manchester’s textile mills and London’s stock exchange.
+A purely agricultural nation will always be the vassal of an industrial one.
+America must develop its own manufactures, or remain forever Europe’s raw-material depot.

-• Merit owes nothing to birth: I was a bastard, an orphan, an immigrant — if America were a nation that judged by bloodline, I would have been nothing.
-I believed the republic must be open to every person of ability.
+• Merit owes nothing to birth: I was a bastard, an orphan, an immigrant.
+If America were a nation that judged by bloodline, I would have been nothing.
+I believe the republic must be open to every person of ability — not from lofty idealism, but because a nation that wastes talent is a nation in decline.

 My Character